The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 On the other hand, the sole guidelines are very useful when mounting cleats, and the rubber heel pads are replaceable.
 I must mention the soft instep system, which doesn’t put pressure on the top of your foot.

-Sidi Ergo 5 Mega are durable cycling shoes that will meet the demands even of demanding riders.
+Sidi Ergo 5 Mega are durable cycling shoes that will meet the demands of even demanding riders.

 The Best Mountain Bike Shoes for Wide Feet